end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 # CloudUnit developement environment

 You are reading the wright guide, if you want to setup an environment to contribute to CloudUnit development.
-If you simply wish to test CloudUnit, you should maybe run our [Demo Vagrant box](DEMO-GUIDE.md).

 ## Requirements